titan-gateway/titan/website/blog/2025-01-15-introducing-titan.md

 Advanced load balancing algorithms are also on the roadmap.
 While round-robin works well for homogeneous backends, real infrastructure is messier.
 Consistent hashing would allow session affinity without sticky sessions.
 Least-connections would automatically route traffic to the least-loaded backend.
 We're exploring how to implement these without sacrificing the zero-lock architecture that makes Titan fast.

-WebSocket proxying is another frequently requested feature.
-Modern applications increasingly rely on WebSockets for real-time features like chat, notifications, and collaborative editing.
-Titan should be able to proxy these connections just as efficiently as HTTP requests.
+WebSocket proxying is now production-ready with full RFC 6455 compliance.
+Titan handles bidirectional streaming with SIMD-accelerated frame unmasking—the only API gateway to optimize WebSocket at this level.
+This makes Titan ideal for real-time applications like chat, notifications, and collaborative editing, where sub-millisecond latency matters.

 Finally, gRPC transcoding would allow HTTP clients to call gRPC backends through Titan.
 This enables incremental migration from REST to gRPC without breaking existing clients, since Titan would handle the protocol translation transparently.